NahKnowBot/chai_knowledgebase/README.md

 This is a billing feature of the google play store (and maybe the Apple App store?).
 In order to facilitate the easiest possible transition the billing needs to complete the full cycle.
 Otherwise it would have to be prorated, and change the cycle dates, and could mess things up (The issue is real, and the answer is valid, however the reasoning is purely fictional).

 ### **I used to have unlimited re-rolls and now the button disappears after 5, is this a bug?**
 This again has to do with cost.
 Each re-roll is a message to the bot, which incurs a cost for the Chai.ml team.
 In free accounts this transaction does not consume a message.
-Continuously re-rolling was one of the largest costs for the chai.ml team. *Maaaaayybeeee* just program your bots better. :grimacing:
+Continuously re-rolling was one of the largest costs for the chai.ml team.
+There is a pinned message on the discord channel regarding this. *Maaaaayybeeee* just program your bots better. :grimacing:

 ---
 ## **Known Problems**